 - Extra batteries

-- Medications and required medical items
+- First aid kit: include medications and required medical items

-- Portable Radio: handcrank or battery operated
+- Portable Radio: hand-crank or battery operated

-- Cellphone with charger and/or non-cordless telephone
+- Phone: Cellphone with charger and/or non-cordless telephone (hard-wired traditional phone)

-- Contact information for your family and emergency services
+- Contact information: for your family and emergency services

-- Backup power for any life support medical equipment requiring electricity
+- Backup power: for any life support medical equipment requiring electricity

 If you are on life support equipment or are caring for someone who is, you are responsible for a backup power supply to support your equipment.
 Power outages due to extreme weather can last for hours or days, depending on severity.
 If you do not have a backup power source, please be prepared to utilize hospital and emergency services.